MariaStamouli/fashion-mnist/README.md

 ## Models

 We train a Multilayer Perceptron (MLP) and a Convolutional Neural Network (CNN) to perform above classification task.
+We train both models for many epochs and we use an early stopping.
+We also use Drop out to avoid overfitting.

 [fashion mnist dataset]: <https://research.zalando.com/welcome/mission/research-projects/fashion-mnist/>